-Severe winter storms create unique challenges for a salt management plan.
+Severe winter storms create unique challenges for a SMP.
 Agencies must be prepared to step up their response throughout the event, from pre-planning operations to final storm cleanup.
 They will be called upon to provide passable roadways, especially for emergency response, while fighting heavy accumulations of snow, freezing rain, or blizzard conditions.
-MDOT SHA, has fought severe winter storms over the past several winters and has learned much in the process.
+MDOT SHA, has fought several severe winter storms in the past and learned much in the process.